 If creating filters to show a paywall under certain conditions doesn’t apply to you, then you can simply leave the default audience on — it’ll match everyone who hits a placement.

-In the audience view, you can see setup filtering rules, check results of experiments and recent transactions resulting from them.
+In the audience view, you can set up filtering rules, check results of experiments and recent transactions resulting from them.
 All of your current audiences will show in the left-hand side of the campaign details screen:

 The audience section lets you edit the order in which audiences are evaluated.
 Superwall evaluates audiences top-to-bottom.
 For example, consider you had three audiences for a caffeine tracking app: